-Semi structured interviews allow for freedom of exploration between the interviewer and the participant, being open to discussing materials outside of the questions.
+Semi structured interviews allow the interviewer and interviewee the freedom to explore unanticipated results..
 Begin these interviews early on as you may uncover surprising or unexpected results, which is crucial for understanding novel projects.
 New indicators may arise during the interviews that have not yet been considered, but are highly useful for such evaluations.

-3.2 Teacher Evaluation (Level 2: School Network)
+6.3.2 Teacher Evaluation (Level 2: School Network)